-- Ed is accustomed to wearing many different hats.
-He was CEO of the Physician Recruitment Agency of Saskatchewan and Senior Operating Officer of the University of Alberta Hospital.
-As an Accreditation Surveyor and Technical Committee Co-Chair with Accreditation Canada, he contributes to quality and safety in healthcare across Canada and internationally.
-Ed is also a Registered Psychiatric Nurse, holds a Master’s of Science Administration, and is a Certified Health Executive.
+As an Accreditation Surveyor and Technical Committee Co-Chair with Accreditation Canada/Health Standards Organization, Ed contributes to quality and safety in healthcare across Canada and internationally.
+He is a Registered Psychiatric Nurse, holds a Master of Science Administration, and is a Certified Health Executive.

 - Michel joined the Mental Health Commission of Canada (MHCC) in 2015, bringing a wealth of management experience and a unique mix of expertise in research, marketing, communications and building key stakeholder relationships in the private, non-profit and government sectors.